vatsalpatel/password-manager/README.md

 + py manage.py runserver

 ## React
-(I have placed login credentials temporarily for convenience of testing)<br>
 + yarn
++ yarn run build(If you want to use django server only)
-+ yarn run start
++ yarn run start(Only if you did not run yarn run build)